12 Unforgettable Things To Do In Staunton, Virginia

 8. Take a Scenic Drive on the Blue Ridge Parkway

-Just a short drive from Staunton, the Blue Ridge Parkway is one of the most scenic routes in the country, and it offers a breathtaking experience for those looking to explore the natural beauty of the region.
-The parkway winds through the Blue Ridge Mountains, offering numerous overlooks where you can stop to take in stunning views of the Shenandoah Valley.
+A short drive from Staunton, the Blue Ridge Parkway offers some of the most stunning views in the country.
+This scenic route winds through the Blue Ridge Mountains, with numerous overlooks where you can marvel at the beauty of the Shenandoah Valley.

-During my visits, I’ve always found the Blue Ridge Parkway to be an ideal escape from the hustle and bustle, providing a peaceful retreat into nature.
+During my visits, I’ve found the Blue Ridge Parkway to be the perfect retreat, offering a serene escape into nature.

-Fun Fact: The Blue Ridge Parkway is often referred to as “America’s Favorite Drive” and runs for 469 miles through Virginia and North Carolina.
+Fun Fact: Often called “America’s Favorite Drive,” the Blue Ridge Parkway spans 469 miles through Virginia and North Carolina.

 9. Visit the Woodrow Wilson Presidential Library and Museum

-Fun Fact: Woodrow Wilson, the 28th president of the United States, was born in Staunton in 1856, and his birthplace has been preserved as part of the museum.
+Fun Fact: Woodrow Wilson was born in Staunton in 1856, and his birthplace has been preserved as part of the museum.

 10. Wine Tasting at Nearby Vineyards

-Another excellent option is Barren Ridge Vineyards, just a 20-minute drive from Staunton.
-Nestled in the foothills of the Blue Ridge Mountains, this vineyard offers stunning views alongside its award-winning wines.
-It's a perfect spot for a relaxing afternoon of wine tasting, and they often host events like live music and food pairings, which add to the experience.
+For a scenic escape, head to Barren Ridge Vineyards, just 20 minutes from Staunton.
+Nestled in the foothills of the Blue Ridge Mountains, this vineyard combines stunning views with award-winning wines.
+Seasonal events like live music and food pairings enhance the experience, making it a perfect afternoon getaway.

-Pro Tip: Visit the Ox-Eye Vineyards tasting room in downtown Staunton or take a short drive to Barren Ridge Vineyards.
-Try to go during “sunset sips” events for live music and vineyard views.
-Be sure to taste local varieties like Viognier or Cabernet Franc.
+Pro Tip: Visit during “sunset sips” events at Barren Ridge for live music and panoramic views.
+Don’t miss local varieties like Viognier or Cabernet Franc.

 11. Explore the Staunton Music Festival

-If you’re visiting in August, make sure to check out the Staunton Music Festival, a 10-day event that brings world-class musicians to town.
-This festival features a wide variety of performances, from classical symphonies to contemporary chamber music, taking place in beautiful historic venues like the Trinity Episcopal Church and the Blackfriars Playhouse.
+Every August, Staunton transforms into a haven for music lovers during the Staunton Music Festival, a 10-day event featuring world-class performances.
+From classical symphonies to contemporary chamber music, the festival showcases a wide range of styles in historic venues like Trinity Episcopal Church and Blackfriars Playhouse.

 12. Jumbo Antique Fire Engine Museum